dsteinman/deepspeech-electron/README.md

 npm run dist-win
 ```

-Test (dmg/appimage/exe) package which will have been generated in `/dist`.
+Test the (dmg/appimage/exe) package file that has been generated in `/dist`.